section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

 - **Independent Work**

-  Serverless computing and AI allows the development teams to work independently with minimal interference and delays.
+  Serverless computing and AI allow the development teams to work independently with minimal interference and delays.
 It is because each model is treated as a separate function.
 The function can be invoked at any time without disrupting the other parts of the system.

   Also, developers can apply changes, work on development or even execute the deployment independently.